barbarer/py4e-int/_sources/functions/peer_int.rst

     :correct: c
     :feedback_a: Try again.
 Because 4 > 0, num(4) --> 4 num(3) num(2) 4.
 Because there is only one num(3), number 3 will only show up twice.
     :feedback_b: Try again.
 Because 4 > 0, num(4) --> 4 num(3) num(2) 4.
 Because there is only one num(3), number 3 will only show up twice.
 And as we can see num(4) --> 4 num(3) num(2) 4, num(2) is before 4, so the last two number must be 2 and 4.
     :feedback_c: Correct!
-The function stop when x < 0, but it has two functions embedded in num(4): num(3) and num(2), which makes it a little complicated.
+The recursion will stop when x < 0, but it has two functions embedded in num(4): num(3) and num(2), which makes it a little complicated.
     :feedback_d: Try again.
 This will not report an error because once x < 0 or x = 0, the function will stop.
     :feedback_e: Try again.
 Because 4 > 0, num(4) --> 4 num(3) num(2) 4.
 Since 3 > 0, num(3) --> 3 num(2) num(1) 3.
 Because 2 > 0, num(2)--> 2 num(1) num(0) 2.
 Becuase 1 > 0, num(1) --> 1 1.
 Try to detach each part as a block.

-    This code will return
+    What will the following code print?

     .. code-block:: python